ellarobinson/RestaurantSpringProject/README.md

 **Why am I doing this?**

-I am doing this project to showcase the skills I have learnt on this course.
+I am doing this project to showcase the skills I have learnt on this course, including the fundamentals of programming with Java, API development with Spring Boot, databases (H2, MySQL), and automated testing with JUnit & Mockito.
+I am also demonstrating my Project Management knowledge through the use of Git and Jira.

 **How did I expect the challenge to go?**

-I expected this challenge to be relatively achievable as I have worked diligently on this course, however I did expect to encounter some problems with testing.
+I expected the coding of this challenge to be relatively achievable as I have worked diligently on this course, however I did expect to encounter some problems with testing.
+Additionally, I was unsure on how I would perform in the project managament aspect of this project.

 **What went well / what didn't go as expected?**